The work I do with established small businesses essentially focuses on the answer to the following problem in the client's particular situation:

 I then look at the calendar again and recommit to how I am going to use the next hour.
 Sometimes, my plans can change in response to these questions, but when they do change, it is because what needs to be done is truly important to the successful completion of the projects to which I'm committed.
 This simple technique has stopped me countless times from wasting large portions of my working day by doing things that do not directly contribute to what I want and need to achieve that day.

 At the end of the day at the office or back at home in a quiet moment, I spend five minutes reviewing how the day went by asking myself a few more key questions:

 In the case of those people with whom I need interaction, I often either call these people or send them an e-mail before finishing up work for the day.

 My day to day routine keeps me on track throughout the day.
-I firmly believe that he same principles and steps that apply to personal productivity also apply to organisational productivity.
+I firmly believe that the same principles and steps that apply to personal productivity also apply to organisational productivity.
 Your business needs a plan and that plan must provide clear direction to everyone that works there.
 Everyone must know what is expected of them in terms of key outputs in order for the business to achieve its goals.
 Then this plan must be executed with discipline.
 It's important to pause regularly and assess if the company is on track.
-This is of course is impossible if you do not systematically measure KPI's (Key Performance Indicators) so as to see if the business is performing as is planned.
+This is, of course, impossible if you do not systematically measure KPI's (Key Performance Indicators) so as to see if the business is performing as is planned.
 The plan must then be adjusted or the performance of the business must be improved in line with the plan.
 The plan can be adjusted as necessary in a regular review before the process continues.

 Just as personal productivity is a function of the right habits, so is organisational productivity a function of the right habits within the business.
 If you wish to establish the habit of what we call Continuous Business Planning in your business, contact us today.
 We can help you achieve new levels of personal and organisational productivity and establish the right habits within your business.